 Founded in 2008, CRRA is a nonprofit (501c3) membership alliance of institutions collaborating to deliver projects and services in support of its mission "to provide enduring global access to Catholic research resources in the Americas."
 Our immediate focus is creating access to those rare, unique, and uncommon research materials which are held by libraries and archives in North America.
-Currently there are 50 member and partner institutions in CRRA.
+Currently there are almost 50 member and partner institutions in CRRA.
 Duquesne has been a member for almost a decade.

 The Catholic Research Resources Portal, or "Catholic Portal," is the "online catalog" of CRRA and provides global, freely available access to rare, unique and/or uncommon materials in libraries, seminaries, special collections and archives.
 By electronically bringing together resources in many formats from many collections, the Portal enables easy, effective and global discovery of Catholic research resources.